 Jolanda van der Elst- Feel Good Art

 In her print gallery, we have examples of the many subjects she captures in her art.
-There are the beautiful examples of color found in nature such as Waterlily and Sunflowers.
+There are beautiful examples of color found in nature such as Waterlily and Sunflowers.
 The cozy garden setting provided in Red Shoes Gardening.
-Van der Elst’s fascination with fashion and the designers who create it, is displayed in unique pieces such as Hommage to Dior 1956, Hommage to Courreges 1965, and Hommage to Chenel 1960.
+Van der Elst’s fascination with fashion and the designers who create it is displayed in unique pieces such as Hommage to Dior 1956, Hommage to Courreges 1965, and Hommage to Chenel 1960.
 She takes the aesthetic of fashion without a wearer even further in pieces like Just Jeans and Biker Jacket.
-More recently Van der Eslt has begun to look to Japanese Geisha’s for inspiration and created works like Daydreaming and Playing in the Shamisen.
+More recently Van der Elst has begun to look to Japanese Geisha’s for inspiration and created works like Daydreaming and Playing in the Shamisen.

-In each of these pieces she utilizes colors that are brighter than they would be in real life to capture the imagination and provide a childlike wonder.
+In each of these pieces, she utilizes colors that are brighter than they would be in real life to capture the imagination and provide a childlike wonder.
 Her skills as a children’s book illustrator can be seen in the unique perspectives she provides, such as the invisible figures wearing the clothes, or the humorous details such as red shoes on a figure.
 Let your own imagination run wild as you explored the work of this amazing new artist.